ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ##  DMARC Policy Discovery {#dmarc-policy-discovery}

-For policy discovery, a DNS Tree Walk starts at the point in the DNS hierarchy that matches the domain in the RFC5322.From header of the message.
-The DMARC policy to be applied to the message will be the record found at one of these three locations:
+For DMARC policy discovery, a DNS Tree Walk starts at the DNS domain name created by prepending the label "\_dmarc" to the domain in the RFC5322.From header of the message being evaluated.
+The DMARC policy to be applied to the message will be taken from one of the following, listed from highest preference to lowest:

-* The RFC5322.From domain
+* The DMARC policy record published by the domain name found in the RFC5322.From header of the message being evaluated.
-* The Organizational Domain (as determined by a separate DNS Tree Walk) of the RFC5322.From domain
+* The DMARC policy record published by the Organizational Domain (as determined by a separate DNS Tree Walk) of the RFC5322.From domain.
-* The Public Suffix Domain of the RFC5322.From domain
+* The DMARC policy record published by the Public Suffix Domain of the RFC5322.From domain.

-If the DMARC policy to be applied is that of the RFC5322.From domain, then the DMARC policy is taken from the p= tag of the record.
-If the DMARC policy is taken from either the Organizational Domain or the Public Suffix Domain and that domain is different than the RFC5322.From domain, then the DMARC policy is taken from the sp= tag (if any) if the RFC5322.From domain exists and the np= tag (if any) if the RFC5322.From domain does not exist.
+If the DMARC policy to be applied is that of the domain in the RFC5322.From header, then the DMARC policy is taken from the p= tag of the record.

+If the DMARC policy to be applied is that of either the Organizational Domain or the Public Suffix Domain and that domain is different than the RFC5322.From domain, then the DMARC policy is taken from the sp= tag (if any) if the RFC5322.From domain exists and the np= tag (if any) if the RFC5322.From domain does not exist.
 In the absence of applicable sp= or np= tags, the p= tag policy is used for subdomains.

 If a retrieved policy record does not contain a valid "p" tag, or contains an "sp" or "np" tag that is not valid, then:

 *   If a "rua" tag is present and contains at least one syntactically valid reporting URI, the Mail Receiver **MUST** act as if a record containing "p=none" was retrieved and continue processing;

 *   Otherwise, the Mail Receiver applies no DMARC processing to this message.

 If the set produced by the DNS Tree Walk contains no DMARC policy record (i.e., any indication that there is no such record as opposed